rupeshthakur8550/My-SQL/README.md

 ```

 ### **d.
 PRIMARY KEY**
+This constraint is used for below requirements,
-This constraint uniquely identifies each record in a table.
+		i.
+The PRIMARY KEY constraint uniquely identifies each record in a table.
+		ii.
+Primary keys must contain UNIQUE values, and cannot contain NULL values.
+		iii.
+A table can have only ONE primary key.

 ```sql
 CREATE TABLE TABLE_NAME (